hirzi/Workshop/README.md

 ## Step 1\.
 Infer admixture proportions via PCAngsd.

 Similar to before, PCAngsd takes as input genotype likelihoods in beagle format, which we generated before in the previous section.
 To estimate admixture proportions in PCangsd, we add the -admix argument.
 When inferring admixture, it is always advisable to do so over different values of ***K***, so we will iterate the command in a *for* loop.
-Here, we do so via the -e argument which defines the number of eigenvalues, rather than via -admix_K as the latter is not recommended (ref).
-We then define an alpha parameter (sparseness regularisation parameter), which can be specified manually (-admix_alpha) or here, automatically via searching for the optimal alpha (-admix_auto), specifying only a soft upper bound.
+Here, we do so via the -e argument which defines the number of eigenvalues, rather than via -admix_K (as the latter is not recommended).
+We then define an alpha (sparseness regularisation) parameter, which can be specified manually (-admix_alpha) or here, automatically (-admix_auto) specifying only a soft upper bound.

 	for k in $(seq 1 2); do
 		pcangsd.py -beagle ${prefix}.beagle.gz -threads 2 -e ${k} -admix -admix_auto 10000 -o ${prefix}.admix.pcangsd.K$((${k}+1))